Enchantress (DC Comics)

 The Enchantress is a supervillain appearing in American comic books published by DC Comics.
 Created by Bob Haney and Howard Purcell, the character made her first appearance in Strange Adventures #187 (April 1966).

-June Moone is a freelance artist who becomes possessed by an entity originally known only as The Succubus.
-The resulting merge resulted in the Enchantress, a powerful sorceress considered to be one of the most dangerous black magic practitioners in the DC Universe.
+Dr. June Moone is a freelance artist who becomes possessed by an entity originally known only as the "Enchantress" (originally once known as Succubus).
+The resulting merge creates a powerful sorceress considered to be one of the most dangerous black magic practitioners in the DC Universe.
 The character has often been depicted as both a villain and anti-hero, establishing herself as a member of various teams such as Shadowpact, the Suicide Squad, and the Sentinels of Magic.
 In more recent continuities, she is often cast as an ally and adversary for the Justice League Dark and a recurring member of the Suicide Squad.

 The Enchantress would make an appearance in mainstream media, portrayed by Cara Delevingne in the 2016 film Suicide Squad as both June Moone and the Enchantress, the latter portrayed as a separate entity possessing her body.
 The Enchantress entity would also be portrayed by Samantha Liana Cole on the show Legends of Tomorrow, which is part of the Arrowverse.
 Enchantress and June Moone also make an appearance in the video game Injustice 2.